kris-nader/scTherapy/README.md

 ```

 ### Step 4: Comparative analysis of the subclone and normal cluster to extract subclone specific DEG
-We will focus on more broad levels subclones in this tutorial, but more specific subclones can be used in this step.
-For example, for subclones A and B:
+We will focus on broad levels subclones in this tutorial, but more specific subclones can be used in this step for more specific analysis.
+For subclones A and B:
 ```R
 subcloneA=subclone_DEG(patient_sample,"A","healthy")
 subcloneB=subclone_DEG(patient_sample,"B","healthy")